goposky/layer7-cicd/README.md

 ```bash
 docker-compose up -d gmu-slave
 ```
-From the Jenkins UI, add the `gmu-slave` as node and select the credential created in the previous step.
+From the Jenkins UI, add the `gmu-slave` as node.
+Select the credential created in the previous step.
+Specify SSH port 2222 (instead of default 22).

 Now Jenkins should be able to launch the `gmu-slave` as an SSH slave.